tuzig/www.tuzig.com/content/pages/home.md

 URL:
 save_as: index.html

-Tuzig Limited is mine, Benny Daon, commercial avatar and the channel through which I sell my services.
+Tuzig Limited is Benny Daon's commercial avatar and the channel through which I sell my services.
 I provide web and mobile development services for both non-profit and for-profit organizations.